guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 Sass (just like CSS) doesn't differentiate between strings with quotes and strings without quotes.
 The only exception is when dealing with some specific CSS values like `sans-serif` or `inherit` which should not be quoted.
+Colour names have special meaning in Sass and should be unquoted and not not used in strings.

-As a general rule, string should be quoted and I favour single quotes because they're easier to type and look neater to me.
+As a general rule, string should be quoted and I favour single quotes because they're easier to type and I personally find them neater to look at.

-Colors come in many forms such as keywords, hex, `rgb` and `hsl`.
+Colors come in many forms such as named colours, hex, `rgb` and `hsl`.
-Colours have their own data type because they can be manipulated by [color functions](http://www.atozsass.com/c) and be added and subtracted from each other.
+Colours have their own data type because they can be manipulated by [color functions](http://www.atozsass.com/c) and be added and subtracted from each other to produce new colours.

-Booleans are `true` or `false` and aren't particularly useful for setting values for CSS properties but they are very useful when combined with logical flow control whilst building complex components, frameworks or library code.
+Booleans are `true` or `false` and aren't particularly useful for setting values for CSS properties but *are* very useful when combined with logical flow control whilst building complex components, frameworks or library code.

-`null` is a special value which is stripped out by the compiler.
-If a variable contains a null value, applying this to a property will cause that to be removed at compile time:
+`null` is a special value which represents and empty value.
+If a variable contains a null value, applying this to a CSS property will cause that line of code to be removed at compile time:

 {% highlight scss %}
 $font-size: null;